 13 Reasons Why You Perform Well in Practice but Not in Soccer Games

-This is a challenge many players face, at all levels of the game, and the difference often comes down to the main pillars of soccer performance, which are talent, game IQ, athleticism, fitness, recovery, and discipline.
-In training sessions, mistakes usually feel like part of the learning process, but in a match, the fear of mistakes leading to goals or losses can lead to hesitating and second-guessing your actions on the field.
+Have you ever wondered why sometimes you dominate in soccer practice but then struggle during game day?
+This is a challenge that many soccer players face, at all levels of the game, and the difference often comes down to the main pillars of soccer performance: talent, game IQ, athleticism, fitness, recovery, and discipline.

 Why do some soccer players play better at training than during games?